Suspected bomb discovered under police officer’s car in Belfast

 Police and army bomb disposal experts at Shandon Park Golf Club in east Belfast where they examined a suspect device under a police officer’s car in the car park.
 Photograph: David Young/PA Wire

-A suspected viable bomb has been found under a car belonging to a police officer at an east Belfast golf club, it is understood.
+A suspected viable bomb has been found under a car belonging to a police officer at an east Belfast golf club on Saturday afternoon.

 Outgoing PSNI chief constable George Hamilton said: “I utterly condemn the attempted murder of one my officers in Belfast today.
 My thoughts are with the officer and their family.
 Those who carried out this despicable attack have nothing to offer Northern Ireland but a return to the pain and suffering of the past.”